nblbmra/starter-hugo-academic/content/publication/alphabeta/index.md

 ---
-title: "Sluggish news reactions: A combinatorial approach for synchronizing stock jumps"
+title: "The alpha and beta of equity hedge UCITS funds: Implications for Momentum Investing"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here